Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/02-models/00-models.md

 ![screenshot](assets/01-sequelizepostgres.png)

 Again, you should see that our data model in the server will be very similar to the columns in the data table in Postgres.
-Sequelize handles a few timestamps for us.
+Note that Sequelize handles a few timestamps for us.

-Let's start learning how to configure this by building a test model.
+Let's start learning how to configure this by building our own test model.